You are here:

 Chapter on deep-sea mining from the World Ocean Review (WOR) ‘Guarantee of life in the ocean - sustainable use, effective protection’.

 Policy Brief with recommendations for the future regulation of deep-sea mining published by the Research Institute for Sustainability (RIFS) and the Federal Environment Agency.
-Available in German only.

 In this article, the Federal Institute for Geosciences and Natural Resources (BGR) provides information on the types of natural ressources in the deep sea and on the framework conditions and consequences of possible mining.
-Available in German only.

 The Thünen Institute's Marine Atlas offers interactive maps and analyses of marine ecosystems and uses such as fisheries, aquaculture, energy production, transport and tourism.
-Available in German only.

 In this publication overview, the Foundation Offshore Wind Energy offers factsheets among other things on the status quo of offshore wind energy.